 “This is a perfect example of how using one of the domains just added so much value to Edna’s life,” Brittany said.
 “Even though she does have a mental health diagnosis and it can be a very challenging thing, it wasn’t medication that fixed Edna, it was adding that meaning and that value back to her life.”

-Click here to read more about the seven domains of well-being and this approach to support.
+Click here to read more about the Eden Alternative Domains of Well-Being℠ and this approach to support.